 Established in 1966, the Robert B. Kerr Award is Breathe New Hampshire's highest honor, named in recognition of our founder, Dr. Robert Brown Kerr.
 Dr. Kerr was a dedicated physician who led our organization as its Executive Director from 1916 to 1966.

-This prestigious award is presented by Shirley Frost at our Night of Thanks celebration and is given to Breathe New Hampshire volunteers who possess the strength of character and dedication to Breathe NH and the Granite State exemplified by Don.
+This award is presented by Shirley Frost and is given to Breathe New Hampshire volunteers who possess the strength of character and dedication to Breathe NH and the Granite State exemplified by Don.